n76/Local-GSM-Backend/README.md

-1.0.6|21Dec2015|Revise required API to allow install on Gingerbread 1.0.7|23Dec2015|Revise target API to allow install on Gingerbread through Marshmallow 1.1.0|25Dec2015|Thanks to @UnknownUntilNow Improve database download, add German translation
+1.0.6|21Dec2015|Revise required API to allow install on Gingerbread 1.0.7|23Dec2015|Revise target API to allow install on Gingerbread through Marshmallow 1.1.0|25Dec2015|Thanks to @UnknownUntilNow Improve database download, add German translation 1.2.0|27Dec2015|Thanks to @UnknownUntilNow Improve database download, new UI allows selection of countries by name for many countries.